National Association of Colored Graduate Nurses

-The National Association of Colored Graduate Nurses was a professional organization for African American nurses founded in 1908.
+The National Association of Colored Graduate Nurses (NACGN) was a professional organization for African American nurses founded in August 1908 in New York City to support and elevate African American nurses in the United States during an era of racial segregation and discrimination in healthcare.
+The organization aimed to improve professional standards, provide educational opportunities, and promote the inclusion of Black nurses in public and private institutions.

+Over the decades, the NACGN played a critical role in advancing the status of Black nurses in the United States.
+It established national headquarters, organized regional networks, and published bulletins to unite and inform its members.
+By the mid-20th century, the organization had helped thousands of African American nurses gain access to military service, including roles in both the Army and Navy Nurse Corps during World War II.
+Its leadership, including figures such as Adah B. Thoms and Mabel K. Staupers, shaped the professional landscape for Black nurses and expanded opportunities in clinical and academic settings.

+The NACGN's efforts contributed to the eventual integration of the American Nurses Association and the broader movement for civil rights in healthcare.

 Foundation

 In 1906, Connecticut nurse Martha Minerva Franklin surveyed African American nurses to see what challenges they faced as a group.
 Franklin determined that the prestigious American Nurses Association was technically open to African American members, but many State Nurses Associations refused to admit black members.
 State-level membership was required to join the American Nurses Association and thus, many qualified African American nurses were barred from full membership in the national association.

-In 1908, fifty-two nurses, including Martha Minerva Franklin and Adah Belle Samuels Thoms, met in New York City and decided to start the NACGN.
+In 1908, fifty-two nurses, including Martha Minerva Franklin and Adah Belle Thoms, met in New York City and decided to start the NACGN.
+This gathering led to the establishment of a central headquarters, supported by a grant from the Rosenwald Fund and office space provided by Miss Belle Davis, Director of the National Health Circle for Colored People.
 Franklin was elected president at the first meeting.

 As they left the meeting they had three main goals: "to advance the standards and best interests of trained nurses, to break down discrimination in the nursing profession, and to develop leadership within the ranks of black nurses."
 To do this, the acting presidents of the NACGN not only actively fought for integration by other means but also attended the annual ANA conference to bring awareness to the topic.
 In 1912, the NACGN had 125 members.
 By 1920, that number has risen to 500.